AkshatSh/DPD/docs/blog_3.md

     3. Expand the dictionary above with contextual word embeddings to hopefully be more relevant in context
     4. Investigate some structural method (described in stretch goals)

+*Note: for each of the described methods above, in dictionary classifiers and structural methods, we will represent each of these as a labeling function and investigate various combinations of the labeling functions*

 ### Stretch Goals

 1. Assuming the minimum viable plan goes as expected, the stretch goals are the following